 The CLPNA is governed by a board of directors called a Council, which consists of members of the profession (elected annually by peers) and three government-appointed public members.
 Public members provide valuable public input, transparency, and representation into CLPNA’s policy and decision making processes.

 Council’s role is to regulate the profession and oversee the CLPNA’s management, actions, and policy development within the framework of HPA.
 This system of governance is called self-regulation.
-So, while government establishes the healthcare ‘rules’ through legislation and regulation, the CLPNA implements and enforces the ‘rules’ for the profession of Licensed Practical Nursing.
+So, while government establishes the healthcare ‘rules’ through legislation and regulation, the CLPNA implements and enforces the ‘rules’ for the profession.

 Self-regulation is a privilege, not a right, granted by government on behalf of the public.
 Self-regulation is commonly used in technically specialized and complex areas, like healthcare, because individual profession’s, have the specific knowledge and expertise necessary to set education, competence, license, and practice requirements and standards.